Microgreen-Baby Green Growth & Harvest

 Because it only takes 1-2 weeks of plant food and light on your Gardyn for Baby Greens to be harvest-ready, their specific location does not matter.
 Simply pop on the support plate with your seed pad wherever you have an available yPod on a column!

-Why can I place Baby Greens on the Gardyn at the Microgreens stage, without true leaves - won’t that hurt them?
+Why can I place Baby Greens on a Gardyn with a full dose of plant food at the Microgreens stage - won’t that hurt them?

-The Microgreens seed pad develops roots much faster than a yCube, so even though there are no true leaves showing, their roots are more robust and able to take up plant food without harming the Microgreens.
-This follows our guidance on plant food readiness, where roots are just one of three possible indicators that a plant is ready to be nourished, rather than harmed, by plant food.
+The Microgreens seed pad develops roots much faster than a yCube, so even though there are no true leaves showing, their roots are more robust and able to take up a full dose of plant food without harming the Microgreens.
+This follows our guidance on plant food readiness, where roots are just one of three possible indicators that a plant is ready to be nourished, rather than harmed, by a full dose of plant food.

 Do I need to do anything special once I put the seed pad on my Gardyn?

-Ensure you have plant food in your tank, and that your Gardyn is not in Germination Mode.
+Ensure you have plant food in your tank (either a sprout dose or full dose is okay), and that your Gardyn is not in Germination Mode.
 Then, run a watering cycle manually by tapping the Water Tile in your app (and tapping “Proceed” if Kelby Assist is on) to ensure your seed pads have immediate access to water and plant food.

 When can I harvest Baby Greens after adding them to my Gardyn?